 Our cultural experiences also influence how we interpret our surroundings.
 These are what we call “learned responses” to our environment.
 This is why a thorough understanding of your target market is critical to creating a design and space in which your customers will respond positively and engage emotionally.

-Up to 85% of our purchase decisions are made with our right brains, the side of our brain that processes information in a holistic, emotional, and intuitive (subconscious) way.
+Consumers gather critical information using their left brain, but Neuromarketing researchers report that at least 85% of our actual purchase decisions are made with our right brain, the side of our brain that processes information in a holistic, emotional, and intuitive (subconscious) way.

-Are you selling your products and services in a way that takes this kind of decision making into account?
+Are you showcasing your products and selling your services in a way that takes this kind of decision making into account?